 The course consists of 176 hours of classroom time that includes hands-on skills training sessions.
-The student is also required to complete two, 12-hour shift in the Prehospital setting where they will ride-along with an ambulance crew.
-Students who successfully complete this program are eligible to take the National Registry of EMTs cognitive exam which is a computer adaptive test (CAT), as well as with the National Registry of EMTs.
+The student is also required to complete two, 12-hour shift in the prehospital setting where they will ride-along with an ambulance crew.
+Students who successfully complete this program are eligible to take the National Registry of EMTs cognitive exam which is a computer adaptive test (CAT), as well as the National Registry of EMTs.

-The EMT Program is one of our vocational education courses for more information click here.
+The EMT Program is one of our vocational education courses.
+For more information click here.